 “We found in our study that stress alone does not kill you,” says Jagdish Khubchandani, PhD, co-author of the study and a health science professor at Ball State University in Muncie, IN.
 “It is stress coupled with bad coping that kills people.
 In every profession there is stress, but the moment you realize you are not able to manage it well you start coping poorly.”

 “Healthcare professionals are trained how to take care of people and have the education to do that, but we are not trained on how to deal with our own stress and our own health," Khubchandani says.
-“They teach you about clinical skills, but they don’t tell you how to deal with supervisors, conflict and the constant push from from the patients.
-People get stressed and they practice unhealthy behaviors because they are not trained to deal with all of these challenges.”
+“They teach you about clinical skills, but they don’t tell you how to deal with supervisors, conflict, and the constant push from the patients.
+People get stressed, and they practice unhealthy behaviors because they are not trained to deal with all of these challenges.”

-The authors also reported the effects of shift work, as nurses who worked 8-hours weighed an average of 16 pounds less than nurses who worked 12 hour.
-In addition, nurses who worked full-time heavier than their part-time counterparts.
-A similar weight increase was found in nurses who worked in Medical/Surgical Department or an ICU when compared to nurses in other departments.
+The authors also reported the effects of shift work, as nurses who worked eight hours weighed an average of 16 pounds less than nurses who worked twelve hours.
+In addition, nurses who worked full-time were heavier than their part-time counterparts.
+A similar weight increase was found in nurses who worked in medical/surgical departments or an ICU when compared with nurses in other departments.

 “Nurses' body weights are likely influenced by their eating habits at work,” the authors reported.
 “Two of five nurses reported that they eat less healthy at work than they do at home.
 Barriers to healthy eating at work included limited choices of healthy foods, too much work to do during their shift -- not enough time to eat healthy -- and the cafeteria being closed during their shift.”

-The finding suggest that wellness and health promotion programs are needed to counter stress and instill healthy coping habits.
-Nurses need to be proactive about getting resources for such programs in place.
+The findings suggest that wellness and health promotion programs are needed to counter stress and instill healthy coping habits.
+Nurses can help by proactively asking for resources to put such programs in place.